deeowemez/cicd-test/notes.md

    _HTTP ERROR 403 No valid crumb was included in the request_ <br>

    Use the API Token in GitHub Webhook <br>
+   - Generate API token by clicking Jenkins user, then security
    - Change your GitHub Webhook URL to: <br>
      `https://USERNAME:TOKEN@123456789.ngrok-free.app/github-webhook/`